-On screen and in fiction, such secret societies are frequently ascribed to running vast criminal networks, searching for magical/occult artefacts or running secret gladiatorial games.
+On screen and in fiction, such secret societies are frequently ascribed to running vast criminal networks, searching for magical/occult artifacts or running secret gladiatorial games.

 Of existing secret societies, The Illuminati appear in Razor Blade Smile (1998), Lara Croft, Tomb Raider (2001) and Trump vs The Illuminati (2020), are supposedly behind the creation of the Frankenstein monster in The Frankenstein Theory (2013) and sort of appear in Angels & Demons (2009).
 Meanwhile, The Freemasons cover up the real reasons for the Jack the Ripper killings in Murder by Decree (1979).

-In a number of films, secret societies are frequent seen as organising criminal activities – examples might include the title organisations is Les Vampires (1915) and The Spiders (1919), The Praetorians in The Net (1995), The Sheng Brotherhood in The Phantom (1996), The League of Assassins in Batman Begins (2005), The Hand in Elektra (2005) and tv’s Daredevil (2015-8), The Fraternity in Wanted (2008), The Cobra Organisation in G.I.
+In a number of films, secret societies are frequently seen as organising criminal activities – examples might include the title organisations is Les Vampires (1915) and The Spiders (1919), The Praetorians in The Net (1995), The Sheng Brotherhood in The Phantom (1996), The League of Assassins in Batman Begins (2005), The Hand in Elektra (2005) and tv’s Daredevil (2015-8), The Fraternity in Wanted (2008), The Cobra Organisation in G.I.
 Joe: The Rise of the Cobra (2009) and sequels, Hydra in the Marvel Cinematic Universe, The Court of Owls in Batman vs Robin (2015), The Assassins and Templars in Assassin’s Creed (2016), The Twelve in tv’s Killing Eve (2018-22), Etreon in Fast & Furious Presents: Hobbs & Shaw (2019), the Ten Rings in Shang-Chi and the Legend of the Ten Rings (2021) and Leviathan in Catwoman: Hunted (2022).

 Another variant might be the secretive unnamed cabal conspiring to pave the way for alien invasion in tv’s The X Files (1993-2002, 2016-8) and the film The X Files (1998).
 Anatomie (2000) features the Age Actabile Antihippocrate, a secret society among the medical fraternity that promotes illicit experimentation as a means of advancing science.

-A frequent theme in fantastic cinema is of the secret society that abducts people and places on games where people can be tortured, or are made to endure sadistic games for the enjoyment of its members – see Films About Human Bloodsports.
+A frequent theme in fantastic cinema is of the secret society that abducts people and places on games where people can be tortured, or are made to endure sadistic games for the enjoyment of its members – see Films About Human Bloodsports and Death Games.
 The influential work here was Hostel (2005) and sequels, which depicts a group in Eastern Europe that abducts tourists and allows them to be tortured for paying customers.

 Sinister Cults and Seekers of Occult/Magic